Base-Ten Block Party

 - Direct students to decide which team members will be assigned to hold up the hundreds, tens, and ones blocks.

-- Explain that to win a point, the team must be the first to work together to quickly produce the expanded form of the number on the game card, which will be held up and announced in standard form by you, the game show host.
+- Explain that to win a point, the team must be the first to work together to quickly produce the expanded form of the number on the game card, which will be held up and announced in base-ten numeral by you, the game show host.

 - Announce and show the number game card.
 Give the teams a signal to start.
 Help students along to reach their end goal and announce a "winner" of the round.